Percent sign: Form and spacing

-Usage in text

-It is often recommended that the percent sign only be used in tables and other places with space restrictions.
-In running text, it should be spelled out as percent or per cent (often in newspapers).
-For example, not "Sales increased by 24% over 2006" but "Sales increased by 24 percent over 2006".

 Evolution

 Prior to 1425, there is no known evidence of a special symbol being used for percentages.
 The Italian term per cento, "for a hundred", was used as well as several different abbreviations (e.g. "per 100", "p 100", "p cento").
 Examples of this can be seen in the 1339 arithmetic text (author unknown) depicted below.
 The letter p with its descender crossed by a horizontal or diagonal stroke (to indicate abbreviation) conventionally stood for per, por, par, or pur in Medieval and Renaissance palaeography.